drum445/dotenv/README.md

 # dotenv

-Loads .env file in Crystal and optionally loads them directly into your ENV var: https://crystal-lang.org/api/0.27.0/ENV.html
+Loads a .env file in Crystal and optionally sets values directly into your [ENV](https://crystal-lang.org/api/latest/ENV.html).
-Will always return the .env file as a hash regardless of whether you chose to load into your ENV or not
+Will always return the .env file as a hash regardless of whether you chose to load into your `ENV` or not.
+Will treat a non-existent
+.env file as an empty one.

 ## Installation